 comptia a+ cable types

 USB

-The Universal Serial Bus (USB) is a plug-and-play interface that lets a computer communicate with peripherals and other devices.
-Input devices such as keyboards, mouse, and scanners; storage devices such as flash drives, optical discs, and external hard drives; output devices such as printers, multifunction devices, and even screens; and adapters for both wired and wireless networks can all be connected to USB ports.
-When a USB hub is linked to a single USB port (also known as a root hub), the port can connect to several devices.
+The Universal Serial Bus (USB) is a plug-and-play interface that facilitates communication between a computer and various peripherals and devices.
+USB ports support a wide range of devices, including input devices like keyboards, mice, and scanners; storage devices such as flash drives, optical discs, and external hard drives; output devices like printers and multifunction devices; and adapters for both wired and wireless networks.
+By connecting a USB hub to a single USB port, also known as a root hub, multiple devices can be connected to that port simultaneously.

+comptia a+ cable types